idkman2021/Rimworld-TestsPersonalMods/README.md

 ### Some of those mods are now included in https://github.com/idkman2021/Rimworld-TPatches
+#### Note that those are mostly personal mods that I upload to avoid losing them (as I already did once)
 ###### Press the green "Code" button at the top and "Download ZIP" to download the latest versions of all mods.
 Each folder is a mod.
 The mods are so tiny there is no reason for me to put them to different repositories, just choose whatever mods you like.

 Mod | Description